Columbus vs Maui County

 Which city has higher STR taxes — Columbus or Maui County?

 Columbus charges 5.1% Columbus lodging excise tax + 7.5% Ohio sales tax, while Maui County charges ~18% combined (11% state TAT + 3% county MCTAT + 4% GET).
-Compare the full breakdown in the table above.
+Notably, Columbus benefits from automatic platform tax collection, while hosts in Maui County must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?